-The Kraljic method is probably the better-known of the two, however, both effective and it is relatively straightforward in to either model determine the spend.
-In this circumstance, 'spend' is defined by the revenue generated by a customersupplier.
+The Kraljic method is probably the better-known of the two, however, both are effective and it is relatively straightforward in either model to determine the spend.
+In this circumstance, 'spend' is defined by the revenue generated by a customer-supplier.